Marcodredd/Machine-Learning-Regression-Analysis/README.md

 Support Vector Regressor - 32%

 The adjustment of each models hyperparameters may improve the model's performance.
-You are free to explore using the models are given.
+You are free to explore using the models as given.
 Suggestions on how to further improve the model is welcome